MatthiasKainer/rcop/Readme.md

 To validate a commit message that has an all caps commit type:

 ```
-echo "DOCS: Some updates to the documentation" | rcop --allow-caps-types
+echo "DOCS: Some updates to the documentation" | rcop --ignore-case
 ```

 ## Output